philburk/freehorn/README.md

 ## To Run FreeHorn

-A precompiled version of FreeHorn is include in the Git repo.
+A precompiled version of FreeHorn is included in the Git repo.

-You install a Java JDK or JRE before running FreeHorn.
+You need to install a Java JDK or JRE before running FreeHorn.
 Then enter:

     cd freehorn